bg sends the job to the background resuming it if it has stopped.

 With arguments cd changes the working directory to the directory you provided.

 contains <PATTERN> tests...

-Returns 0 if any given argument contains the first argument, else returns 1
+Returns 0 if the first argument contains any of the other ones, else returns 1

 If DEPTH is given, set the dir stack max depth to DEPTH, else remove the limit

 dirs prints the current directory stack.

 disown [ --help | -r | -h | -a ][PID...]

 Disowning a process removes that process from the shell's background process table.

 -r Remove all running jobs from the background process list.

 -h Specifies that each job supplied will not receive the SIGHUP signal when the shell receives a SIGHUP.